arkhipov/acl/README.md

 -------------------------------

 It introduces some overhead in the data reading, depending on the type and size of the ACLs (see Performance Benchmarks below), averaging 25%.
+It is way faster than any existing mid-tier security solution could offer.

 I no longer see role names in ACEs!
 What happened?
 --------------------------------------------------